jbukuts/gatsby-contentful-blog/README.md

 ## Getting started

 In order to run this site you'll need a Contentful account set up with the relavant data.
-This site pulls data in from a Contentful content model called a `BlogPost` that contains only a string field called `Title` and a rich text field for `Content`.
+This site pulls data in from a Contentful content model called a `BlogPost` that contains only a string field called `Title`, a string field for `Description`, and a rich text field for `Content`.

 Once you have that setup, in order to start the site there are a few environment variables to setup locally.
 First ensure that there is a `.env.development` file at the projects root directory with the variables:
 - CONTENTFUL_API_KEY: Contentful access token